icatproject/icatproject.github.io/README.md

 The `static` folder contains other resources such as PDFs.
 These are copied automatically to the `public` folder, retaining any file structure.

-To develop locally, [install GatsbyJS](https://www.gatsbyjs.org/tutorial/part-zero/) and clone this branch and then run `npm install` to install all the needed dependencies and then run `gatsby develop` in the resulting repository.
+To develop locally, [install GatsbyJS](https://www.gatsbyjs.org/tutorial/part-zero/) and clone this branch (and change into its directory) and then run `npm install` to install all the needed dependencies and then run `gatsby develop`.
 This will build the site at `http://localhost:8000`

 To deploy manually, run `npm run deploy`.
 This will automatically build and publish the build to the `master` branch